Azure/portaldocs/portal-sdk/generated/portalfx-hats.md

 Extension owners can participate in the survey by contributing a prioritized list of extension specific tasks and checking these files into their respective repo.
 The following two files should be included in ExtensionName\Extension\Client folder.

+> **Note**: Make sure to put a clear identifier in the key for your task name, as this is how we will be able to identify your task in the HaTs dashboard (e.g task_task1_ExtensionName_TaskName) as seen below.

 <a name="happiness-tracking-surveys-hats-how-to-contribute-list-of-tasks-hatsresources-resjson"></a>